-Sure, self service is amazing for businesses.
+Sure, self-service is amazing for businesses.
 Not only does it save a lot of bucks compared to human-based support, but also requires little supervision, if the tech is trained well.
-A lot of enterprises are moving their support to self service and are trying to maximize their usage.
-But, are we really there where all customer issues could be solved by self-service or flashy AI chatbots?
+A lot of enterprises are moving their support to self-service and are trying to maximize their usage.
+But, are we even there where all customer issues could be solved by self-service or flashy AI chatbots?

-Chatbots and AI-based self service solutions can only go so far as to help customers fix simple queries that are repetitive (1/4th of all tickets, as mentioned).
+Chatbots and AI-based self-service solutions can only go so far as to help customers fix simple repetitive queries (1/4th of all tickets, as mentioned).
 So, what of the rest?